fnt90/packtracker/README.md

 ## Files & Directories

 This project includes a 'public' folder for use with Firebase, and a source folder 'src' containing the content files.
-Within the source directory are folders for Javascript components, data for backup data,images, Javascript pages, and CSS styles.
+Within the source directory are folders for Javascript components, data for backup data, images, Javascript pages, and CSS styles.
 ```
 .
 ├── public